 The generic is considered to be as safe and effective as the original drug.
 Generics tend to cost less than brand-name drugs.

 If you’re interested in using the generic form of Diastat, talk with your doctor.
-They can tell you if it comes in forms and strengths that can be used for your condition.
+They can tell you if it comes in forms and strengths suitable for your condition.

 Talk with your doctor before drinking alcohol while taking Diastat or Diastat Acudial.

-Diastat is used as needed to treat refractory seizures.* It isn’t meant to be used every day.
-In fact, the drug shouldn’t be used to treat more than one seizure episode every 5 days.
+You use Diastat as needed to treat refractory seizures.* You are not meant to use it every day.
+In fact, you should not use the drug to treat more than one seizure episode every 5 days.
 It may be safe for you to drink alcohol in moderation on days you haven’t used Diastat.
-But, it’s important to talk with your doctor about whether this is safe for you.
+But it’s important to talk with your doctor about whether this is safe for you.

 If you drink alcohol, discuss with your doctor how much, if any, is safe for you to drink while taking Diastat.